oNuRix/XPS-9700-opencore/README.md

 - Thanks [jkbuha](https://github.com/jkbuha)
 ## VoltageShift configuration
 - Thanks [sicreative](https://github.com/sicreative/VoltageShift)
-- With voltageShift thermal not get too hot and fans runs smoothly
+- With VoltageShift, temperatures stay under control and the fans run more smoothly.
+I personally use:
-- i use sudo ./voltageshift buildlaunchd -130 -75 -90 0 0 0 1 25 45 -1
+- sudo ./voltageshift buildlaunchd -130 -75 -90 0 0 0 1 25 45 -1
+- This profile keeps the system cooler while maintaining good performance and stable fan behavior.
 ## For more performance You can use the following settings:
 - Sudo ./voltageshift buildlaunchd -130 -75 -90 0 0 0 1 45 90 -1
 - For a balanced profile: